djoshi7796/Solder-Quality-Detection/project/README.md

 `conda install -c menpo opencv`

 ## Sample results
-Please refer the sample [report](../results/report_actual.html) presenting results for 20 epochs of the network.
+Please refer the sample report found in '* ../results/project_report.html*' presenting results for 74 epochs of the network.

 ## References
 [1] K. Simonyan and A. Zisserman, "*Very deep convolutional networks for large-scale image recognition*", In *ICLR*, 2015.